Les Dennis: Early life

-Dennis was born Leslie Dennis Heseltine on 12 October 1953 in the Liverpool suburb of Garston.
+Dennis was born as Leslie Dennis Heseltine on 12 October 1953 in the Liverpool suburb of Garston.
 His mother worked in a factory while his father, who worked in a betting shop after serving in the Royal Navy during the Second World War, was listed as a football player on the books of Liverpool FC but did not play for the first team.
 He lived in the suburb of Speke for a while and attended the Stockton Wood and Joseph Williams primary schools, before going to Morrison Rose Lane Secondary Modern school in Allerton.
 From 1967 he went to Quarry Bank Comprehensive.
 Dennis left there in June 1972 with an A-level in Art and failed History and English Literature.
 He had a weekend job in the men's clothing store Burton whilst still at school, and started as a stand-up comedian in working men's clubs.